Chase Eliminating Price and Return Protection on Credit Cards Chase Eliminating Price and Return Protection on Credit Cards

 Bonus Points

-Offers for the Chase Freedom®, United MileagePlus® Club Card, Chase Slate®, United℠ Explorer Business Card and The Ritz-Carlton™ Credit Card are not available through this site.
-All information has been independently collected by AwardWallet and has not been reviewed or provided by the card issuer.
+Offers for the Chase Freedom®, The Ritz-Carlton™ Credit Card, Chase Slate®, United MileagePlus® Club Card and United℠ Explorer Business Card are not available through this site.
 Some offers may have expired.
-Please see our card marketplace for available offers.
+Please see our card marketplace for available offers

 When we reviewed the best credit cards for price protection, Chase cards came out on top.
 Sadly this will no longer be the case.
 Chase has quietly eliminated price protection and return protection from nearly all of its cards.
 When you visit the landing page of most Chase cards and click on Service & protection or Travel & purchase coverage, you will no longer see either benefit listed as a card feature.